Offering the best user experience is key to be successful.

 - simple setup over a dedicated environment

-With this in mind, we organize sessions where multiple products from different companies are tested during a single event.
+With this in mind, we organize sessions where multiple products from different companies are tested during the course of a single event.

 The lean concept for a product testing session